 The failure to properly diagnose and treat a bile duct injury can result in the filing of a medical malpractice lawsuit.
-These lawsuits seek compensation for the pain and suffering, disability, medical expenses and other damages caused by the negligence.
+These lawsuits seek compensation for the pain and suffering, disability, medical expenses, and other damages caused by the negligence.
 In cases involving the death of the patient, our lawyers file a wrongful death lawsuit.

 Call Our Gallbladder Surgery Injury Lawyers

-If you or a family member was the victim of medical malpractice due to gallbladder surgery error, you should contact our law firm office immediately to discuss your case.
+If you or a family member was the victim of medical malpractice due to a gallbladder surgery error, you should contact our law firm office immediately to discuss your case.
 There are strict time limitations for filing medical malpractice cases in Michigan and if you wait too long, your case may be barred forever.

 - 29000 Inkster Road